antonionehme/riscv-exercise-solved/README.md

  * Start CHERI-RISC-V in QEMU, copy `buffer-overflow-hybrid` to the QEMU guest, and run it with a commandline argument that triggers the mentioned security flaw to overwrite the variable `c` with an attacker-controlled value.
 Give all the commands you have to run (assuming CHERI is in `~/cheri` and cheribuild in `~/cheribuild`):

   ```
+  The commands are:
-  `python3 cheribuild.py run-riscv64-hybrid /*to start the Qemu image*/`
+  `python3 cheribuild.py run-riscv64-hybrid` /*to start the Qemu image*/
-  `mount_smbfs -I 10.0.2.4 -N //10.0.2.4/source_root /mnt` to mount the CHERI base directory of the host on `/mnt`
+  `mount_smbfs -I 10.0.2.4 -N //10.0.2.4/source_root /mnt` to mount the CHERI base directory of the host on `/mnt
-  `cd ../mnt/riscv-exervice/task`
+  cd ../mnt/riscv-exervice/task
   `./buffer-overflow-hybrid '-----------------------A'` to replace c with 'A'
   ```